djangoflow/django-df-chat/README.md

 Note that all these endpoints require the client to be authenticated, and permissions are checked on each request to ensure the client is allowed to perform the requested action.

+## Websocket Endpoint

+> **_NOTE:_**  Generated content, as with human generated content, may contain errors or oversights.
+Please review before merging!

+`django-df-chat` also provides a websocket endpoint for real-time chat functionality.
+This uses [Django Channels](https://channels.readthedocs.io/en/stable/) and the [DjangoChannelsRestFramework](https://djangochannelsrestframework.readthedocs.io/en/latest/) package to provide a consumer that listens for chat events.

+### Rooms Consumer

+A single websocket consumer is defined for listening to chat events: `RoomsConsumer`.

+- Websocket connect to `/api/v1/chat/ws/` - Connects the client to the server via a websocket.
+If the user is not authenticated, the connection is refused.
+On connection, the user is automatically subscribed to all the rooms they are a part of.

+- Websocket disconnect - The user disconnects from the websocket.
+On disconnection, the user is automatically unsubscribed from all rooms they are listening to.
+The `user_chat` model is updated to reflect that the user is offline.

+The `RoomsConsumer` listens for changes to `RoomUser` and `Message` models, and sends updates to the client via the websocket when these models change.
+These updates include both changes made by the client themselves and changes made by other users.
+Therefore, clients using this websocket endpoint will receive real-time updates about all chat events they are allowed to know about.

+- `RoomUser` updates: When a `RoomUser` model is changed (which represents a user joining or leaving a room), the websocket client will receive an update with the new state of the `RoomUser`.

+- `Message` updates: When a `Message` model is created or updated, the websocket client will receive an update with the new state of the `Message`.

+Note that the server will not send updates for empty messages and reactions, nor for `Message` instances marked as "reactions."
+This means that the websocket client will only receive updates for substantial chat events.

+Please note that for proper functioning of these real-time features, it's crucial that the WebSocket client correctly implements handling of incoming updates and adjust their state accordingly.

 ## Data model